azazelw/azazelw/README.md

 FachHochschule Aschaffenburg 2017, Zulassung

-汉语，English, Deutsch, C, C Sharp
+汉语，English, Deutsch, 日本語, C, C Sharp

 My main focus is hardware, so in most cases, only the upper computer is involved in programming.